-If Your Child Gets Sick at Kids Club
+If Your Child Gets Sick at School

-If the Manager or designee considers a child too ill to be exposed to other children, or if a child develops an illness at school, the child will be comforted and isolated.
-Staff will then call the parents and discuss arrangements for the child to be picked up.
-Every effort will be made to ensure that your child is comfortable.
-If needed, and with your consent, your child can be given medication provided that a Non-Prescription Medication form has been signed by the child's health care provider.
+If the Manager or DS considers a child too ill to be exposed to other children or if a child develops an illness at school, the child will be comforted and isolated.
+Staff will then call the parents/guardians and discuss arrangements for the child to be picked up.

 Please note that it is your child's behaviour, together with their symptoms, that indicates if a call is to be placed for you to pick them up.
 This is a case-by-case decision.
-Children with a low grade fever who are happy and eating well may remain at school while children who have no fever but are lethargic and have no appetite may be sent home.
+Children with a low-grade fever who are happy and eating well may remain at school while children who have no fever but are lethargic and have no appetite may be sent home.